Blood on the Tracks

-Recording

-Pre-production
+Background and recording

-At the conclusion of his 1974 tour with the Band, Dylan began a relationship with a Columbia Records employee, Ellen Bernstein, which Dylan biographer Clinton Heylin has described as the beginning of the end of Dylan's marriage to his wife Sara.
-In spring 1974, Dylan was in New York for several weeks while he attended art classes with the painter Norman Raeben.
-Dylan subsequently gave Raeben credit in interviews for transforming his understanding of time, and during the summer of 1974 Dylan began to write a series of songs in a series of three small notebooks which used his new knowledge:
+After his 1974 tour with the Band, Dylan began a relationship with a Columbia Records employee, Ellen Bernstein, which Dylan biographer Clinton Heylin has described as the beginning of the end of Dylan's marriage to his wife Sara.
+In spring 1974, Dylan spent several weeks in New York while he took art classes from the painter Norman Raeben.
+Dylan credited Raeben with transforming his understanding of time, and during the summer of 1974 he began to write songs using this new knowledge in three small notebooks:

 Dylan subsequently spent time with Bernstein on his farm in Minnesota and there he completed the 17 songs from which Blood on the Tracks was formed—songs which Heylin has described as "perhaps the finest collection of love songs of the twentieth century, songs filled with the full spectrum of emotions a marriage on the rocks can engender".

 Before recording the songs that would constitute Blood on the Tracks, Dylan previewed them for a number of friends in the music world, including David Crosby, Graham Nash, Stephen Stills, Tim Drummond and Peter Rowan.
 Nash recalled that Stills disliked Dylan's private performance of his new songs; immediately after Dylan left the room, Stills remarked to Nash, "He's a good songwriter ... but he's no musician."

 Initially, Dylan considered recording Blood on the Tracks with an electric backing group, and contacted Mike Bloomfield who had played lead guitar on Dylan's Highway 61 Revisited album.
 When the two met, Dylan ran through the songs he was planning to record, but he played them too quickly for Bloomfield to learn.
 Bloomfield later recalled the experience: "They all began to sound the same to me; they were all in the same key; they were all long.
 It was one of the strangest experiences of my life.
 He was sort of pissed off that I didn't pick it up."
 In the end, Dylan rejected the idea of recording the album with a band, and instead substituted stripped-down acoustic arrangements for all of his songs.
 On August 2, 1974, Dylan signed a contract with Columbia Records.
 After releasing his two previous albums, Planet Waves and Before the Flood, on Asylum Records, Dylan decided his new album would benefit from the commercial muscle of the record label that had made him famous, and his new contract gave him increased control over his own masters.